In this article

 A concrete example: CHF 200/month DCA on Relai, withdrawing to a BitBox02.

-- January: Run annual recovery drill.
-Confirm BitBox02 seed restores correctly on a second device.
-Log result.
+- January: Run the annual recovery drill.
+Confirm the BitBox02 seed restores correctly on a second device.
+Log the result.

 - Every month: Relai auto-withdraws purchased sats to the whitelisted BitBox02 address.
-No manual action required.
+No manual action.

-- March, June, September, December: Open BitBox App, request the whitelisted address, verify it matches the BitBox02 screen display.
+- March, June, September, December: Open BitBox App, request the whitelisted address, verify it matches the BitBox02 screen.
 Log the date.

-- December 31: Download full year transaction CSV from Relai.
-Open ICTax, enter BitBox02 address, confirm December 31 CHF balance.
-Enter ESTV value on cantonal tax return.
+- December 31: Download the full-year transaction CSV from Relai.
+Open ICTax, enter the BitBox02 address, confirm the December 31 CHF balance.
+Enter the ESTV value on the cantonal tax return.

-Twelve months of DCA, one on-chain transaction per month, four quarterly checks, one annual drill, one reconciliation.
-That is the complete operational overhead.
+Twelve months of DCA.
+One on-chain transaction per month.
+Four quarterly checks.
+One annual drill.
+One reconciliation.
+That is the operational overhead.

 Frequently asked questions